liamse/learn_cases/README.md

 - webpack-react
     - Webpack confgiguration to use React
 - webpack-typescript
-    - Webpack and TypeScript configuration to use with React
+    - Webpack and TypeScript configuration to use React
+- webpack-eslint
+    - Webpack and ESlint configuration to use ESLint.